Phoenix House: Celebrity involvement

 Completing work on Cadillac Records, Beyoncé Knowles donated her entire salary to Phoenix House.
-Beyoncé also visited the Phoenix House Career Academy at Jay Street in Brooklyn, New York in preparation for portraying singer Etta James, who was once addicted to heroin.
-Beyoncé and her mother and business partner Tina Knowles later founded the Career Academy’s Beyoncé Cosmetology Center, which offers a seven-month cosmetology training program for adults.
+Beyoncé also visited the Phoenix House Career Academy at Jay Street in Brooklyn, New York, while preparing to portray singer Etta James, who was once addicted to heroin.
+Beyoncé and her mother and business partner Tina Knowles later founded the Career Academy's Beyoncé Cosmetology Center, which offers a seven-month cosmetology training program for adults.

 Grammy-nominated singer/songwriter Kara DioGuardi created and contributes to the Phoenix Rising Music Program, which includes recording studios in three Phoenix House Academy facilities.
 The program teaches teens how to operate music recording equipment and how to record their own music as part of their music therapy programs.

 Phoenix House is thanked in the liner notes of Velvet Gloves and Spit.

 Affiliates

 Phoenix House is affiliated with COAF (Center on Addiction and the Family).
 COAF helps families affected by alcohol and other drug abuse and also runs the Facts on Tap education campaign for college students.

 Phoenix House was also established in the UK as an entirely separate organisation, though has its origins in the USA-based Phoenix House described above.
 Phoenix House (UK) runs a number of residential rehabilitation units, structured day programs and is the largest not for profit provider of prison based substance misuse programmes in the UK.
 In November 2006, Phoenix House (UK) rebranded to trade under the name 'Phoenix Futures.